mrocklin/thesis/search-direct.md

 ### Extensions

-In the section above we describe a greedy depth first search with backtracking.
-In this section we discuss a few generalizations.
+In this section we discuss a few generalizations of greedy search.

 #### K-deep greedy